webplatform/docs/tutorials/styling_lists_and_links/index.md

 == Bringing it all together—a simple navigation menu ==

-To illustrate one way to bring lists and links together, the examples zip includes a [[simple flyout navigation menu]], as seen in Figure 31.
+To illustrate one way to bring lists and links together, the examples zip includes a simple flyout navigation menu, as seen in Figure 31.
 Flyout menus are a very common navigation system.

 [[Image:Flyout-l.gif|Screenshot of the flyout list example.]]

 Figure 31: Screenshot of the example flyout menu.
 }}
+{{Notes_Section}}
 {{Compatibility_Section
 |Not_required=Yes
+|Imported_tables=
 |Desktop_rows=
 |Mobile_rows=
 |Notes_rows=